FarronF/limerick-council-meetings/meetings/2023/03/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd January 2023.md

 vacancy on the LECP (Local Economic and Community Plan) Steering Group consequent on

-the resignation of Councillor Ryan (E) from the Steering Group.--- 10
+the resignation of Councillor Ryan (E) from the Steering Group.
+---
+10

 On the proposal of Councillor Ryan (E), seconded by Councillor Sheahan (J), Councillor